 Soon it was time to head back to the hotel but we got caught in traffic; it was near the end of the work day.
 Somethings are the same throughout the world.
 But my driver proved his mettle by expertly weaving through the traffic and getting me back on time.

-Soon it was time to leave Oryx Rotana and board the bus for the airport.
+It was now time to leave Oryx Rotana and board the bus for the airport.
 I said goodbye to the hotel clerks and bellhops, they had made my stay very pleasant and eventful.
 At the airport, I went through the check in ritual again and stood in front of the large yellow bear one more time on my way to the lounge.
 It was a nice, relaxing day with many good memories and pictures.
 Someday, I plan to do the desert safari with a ride on the sand dunes.